-Other types of treatments for cancer of the esophagus
+Other treatments for cancer of the esophagus

-Endoscopic mucosal resection
+Endoscopic mucosal resection (EMR)

-Endoscopic mucosal resection (EMR) is a treatment where the inner lining of the esophagus is removed with instruments attached to the endoscope.
-EMR can be used for dysplasia (pre-cancer or cell changes that have not yet become cancer) and some very early, single, small tumors of the esophagus.
-Drugs that reduce stomach acid are given after the abnormal tissue is removed.
+In EMR, the doctor removes part of the inner lining of the esophagus using instruments passed down the endoscope.
+EMR can be used for dysplasia (pre-cancer or cell changes that have not yet become cancer) and some small, very early-stage cancers of the esophagus.
+After the abnormal tissue is removed, the patient will be given drugs to reduce stomach acid.
 This can help keep the disease from coming back.

 Radiofrequency ablation (RFA)

-In this method, a balloon with many small electrodes is passed into an area of Barrett’s esophagus.
+RFA may be used to treat areas of abnormal cells (called dysplasia) in Barrett’s esophagus.
+A balloon with many small electrodes is passed into an area of Barrett’s esophagus.
 It is inflated so that the surface of the balloon is in contact with the inner lining.
 Then high-power energy is passed through the balloon to kill the cells in the lining by heating them.
 Over time, normal cells grow in to replace the Barrett’s cells.

 First, a harmless chemical is put into the bloodstream.
 It collects in the tumor for a few days.
 Then a special type of laser light is focused on the cancer through an endoscope.
 The light “turns on” the chemical in the tumor so that it can kill cancer cells.

 PDT is useful because it can kill cancer cells with very little harm to normal cells.
-But because the light must be used, it can reach only cancers near the surface of the esophagus.
+But because the light must be used, it can only reach cancers near the surface of the esophagus.
 It doesn’t work for cancers that have spread deeper or into other organs.

-To find out more, please see our document, Photodynamic Therapy.
+To find out more, see Photodynamic Therapy.

 This method uses a laser that is aimed through the endoscope to kill cancer cells.
 It is used to open up the esophagus when it is blocked.
 This can make swallowing problems better.
 The cancer often grows back, so the treatment may need to be done again every month or two.